mohdasti/surgical-cognitive-dashboard/README.md

 ## 🙏 Acknowledgments

 This project represents a comprehensive implementation of machine learning techniques for real-time cognitive state monitoring in surgical environments.
 The work combines causal feature engineering, multi-model architecture, and deployment-ready applications for both research and clinical applications.

+*All data used in this project is synthetic.
+No real patient data or PHI is involved.*